mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/TAM_Fire-Station.md

 ## Space Information

-Off-The-Shelf Standard designs the for Fire Station Complex includes Administration, Apparatus Bay and Barracks facities which can all be constructed under MILCON construction limits.
+Off-The-Shelf Standard designs the for Fire Station Complex includes Administration, Apparatus Bay and Barracks facilities which can all be constructed under MILCON construction limits.

 ![Fire Station Complex](/admin/images/uploads/fire-station-complex.png)